 Felder seeks to continue his record as a legislator to make government more responsive to the needs of its citizens and break down needless and frustrating bureaucratic red-tape.

-Senator Felder currently chairs the newly-created New York City Education Subcommittee and the Children and Families Committee.
-He is also a member of the Aging; Commerce, Economic Development and Small Business; Health; Mental Health and Developmental Disabilities; and Infrastructure and Capital Investment Committees.
+Senator Felder currently chairs the Cities Committee.
+He is also a member of the Aging; Commerce, Economic Development and Small Business; Finance; Health; Mental Health and Developmental Disabilities; Infrastructure and Capital Investment Committees; and Veterans, Homeland Security and Miltary Affairs.
 In addition, he is a member of the newly formed Taskforce on the Delivery of Social Services for New York City.

-Children and Families (Chair); Aging; Commerce, Economic Development and Small Business; Health; Infrastructure and Capital Investment; Mental Health and Developmental Disabilities; NYC Education Subcommittee (Chair).
+Cities (Chair); Aging; Commerce, Economic Development and Small Business; Finance; Health; Infrastructure and Capital Investment; Mental Health and Developmental Disabilities; Veterans, Homeland Security and Miltary Affairs